-LAYER 3: Peanuts (Evenly distribute peanuts on top of the nougat and gently press the peanuts so they are “stuck” in place).
+LAYER 3: Take a handful of peanuts and evenly distribute them on top of the nougat layer.
+Gently press the peanuts so they are “stuck” in place.

-In the clean double boiler pot, melt the caramels and heavy whipping cream.
+In your clean double boiler pot, melt the caramels and heavy whipping cream.
 Stir the caramel until fully melted.

-LAYER 4: Caramel (Pour caramel over nougat and smooth with a spatula.
-Place into the fridge for 20 minutes, then wash your double boiler again).
+LAYER 4: Pour the melted caramel over nougat and smooth with a spatula.
+Place into the fridge for 20 minutes, then wash your double boiler again.

 In the clean double boiler, repeat the first step with the remaining chocolate chips and peanut butter.

-LAYER 5: Chocolate (Spread the final layer of melted chocolate over cooled caramel and place back into the fridge until hardened).
+LAYER 5: Spread the final layer of melted chocolate over cooled caramel and place back into the fridge until hardened.

 Use a sharp knife to cut into squares.